Flexible rational approximation and its application for matrix functions: Problem formulation and related background

 The approximant is also known as the minimax approximation.
-The problem~\eqref{eq:uniform_approximation} is nonconvex and therefore it is challenging even for the existing tools of modern optimization and nonsmooth calculus.
-There are, however, a number of interesting observations that can be used to approach this problem.
+The problem~\eqref{eq:uniform_approximation} is nonconvex; therefore, it is challenging even for the existing tools of modern optimization and nonsmooth calculus.
+However, there are many interesting observations that can be used to approach this problem.

-Computationally, attaining the minimax approximation is not an easy task.
-There are a number of methods, adapted for some types of rational approximation and inspired by the celebrated Remez algorithm~\cite{remez1934calcul} originally developed for polynomial approximation.
-The most promising generalization of this method to the case rational approximations are~\cite{barrodale1972differential} and~\cite{filip2018rational}.
-These two adaptations are not suitable for all possible $\rrr{m}{n}$ approximations and therefore more research still needs to be done before applying these approaches.
-Another possibility is to apply one of the tools of modern nonsmooth calculus~\cite{demyanov2014constructive}.
-This approach is not very well-known outside of optimization community due to its complexity and technicality.
-At the same time, it has been successfully applied to free knots polynomial spline approximation problems, that are also very hard due to their nonsmooth and nonconvex nature~\cite{su13}.
+Several efficient numerical methods are inspired by the celebrated Remez algorithm originally developed for polynomial approximation~\cite{remez1934calcul}.
+Another possibility is to apply one of the tools of modern nonsmooth calculus~\cite{demyanov2014constructive}, which has been successfully applied to free knots polynomial spline approximation problems.

-Two main methods will serve as a benchmark for testing our rational approximation.
-The first one is the adaptive Antoulas--Anderson algorithm~\cite{nakatsukasa2018aaa}, also known as the AAA algorithm.
+Two main methods will serve as a benchmark for testing our rational approximation. \begin{itemize} \item The first is the adaptive Antoulas--Anderson algorithm~\cite{nakatsukasa2018aaa}, also known as the AAA algorithm.
 This method combines two approaches.
 The first approach is the Antoulas Anderson method \cite{antoulas1986scalar} representing rational function in a barycentric manner where the user gives the support points.
-The second approach is to select the support points in a systematic greedy fashion to avoid exponential instabilities.
-This method does not guarantee optimality in any particular norm.
-The second method is the Remez algorithm for rational approximation~\cite{filip2018rational, mayans2006chebyshev}, which solves~\eqref{eq:uniform_approximation} using the equioscillation property.
+The second approach is to select the support points in a systematic, greedy fashion to avoid exponential instabilities.
+This method does not guarantee optimality in any particular norm; however, it bears some advantages, such as the ability to fit many approximation domains and automatically choose the degree of the polynomials while constructing the approximation.
+Note that an automatic choice of degree in our optimization method can be made, in essence, for a prescribed minimax error. \item The second method is the Remez algorithm for rational approximation~\cite{filip2018rational, mayans2006chebyshev}, which solves~\eqref{eq:uniform_approximation} using the equioscillation property.
+Recent development introduces another usage of this property but from an interpolation point of view~\cite{hofreither2021algorithm}. \end{itemize}